SabinaGw/Project-Portfolio-Analyzing-and-Formatting-Sales-Data/README.md

 ### 5. What is the relationship between discount and sales, and what is the total discount per category?

+First, let’s examine the correlation between discount and average sales to understand how one affects the other.
 #### Discount vs Avg Sales
 ```sql
 SELECT